eloiselle/SC2-FarmTD/README.md

 # Farm TD
 The project for the Starcraft 2 arcade map called "Farm TD".
-Initially created by Timws, now maintained by DeltaHit.
+Initially created by Timws, and maintained by DeltaHit.

 This project was partially updated according to the best practices described here: https://sc2mapster.github.io/mkdocs/setup/